 The PK parameters of TAK-954 will be derived using noncompartmental analysis methods and will be determined from the concentration-time data for all evaluable subjects.
 Actual sampling times, rather than scheduled sampling times, will be used in all PK computations involving sampling times.
-A more detailed description will be given in the clinical pharmacology analysis plan.
+A more detailed description will be given in the clinical pharmacology analysis plan (CPAP).

-The following plasma PK parameters for TAK-954 will be calculated on Day 1 of Trial Period 1 and Day 4 of Trial Period 2:
+The following plasma PK parameters (free and total) for TAK-954 will be calculated:

 - C{\max}

 - AUC{∞}

-- $t{1/2}$
+- AUC{last}

 Other PK parameters may be calculated if deemed necessary for the interpretation of the data.
 All efforts will be made to obtain the PK samples at the exact nominal time relative to dosing.
-However, samples obtained within 10% of the nominal time from dosing will not be captured as a protocol deviation, as long as the exact date and time of the dosing and sample collection is noted on eCRF.
+However, samples obtained within 10% of the nominal time from dosing will not be captured as a protocol deviation, as long as the exact time of dosing and the sample collection is noted on eCRF.